 You might be able to get help through the Dakota County housing authority.
 Keep in mind that most housing repair assistance in Dakota County is with low-interest loans and not grants.

 The Hennepin County community action partnership offers help with loans.
 They might be able to help with a low-interest loan to contribute toward repairs or pre-foreclosure assistance.
 You must apply through the county and you must meet certain requirements.
 Emergency help could be available.

 In an effort to beautify the city, Minneapolis offers some grants to some residents for home repair.
 These grants are based on need and income.
 They could help you make sure you’re able to fix your home up and make it as livable as possible.

 If you’re in the St. Paul city limits, you could qualify for help from Rebuilding Together.
 The organization provides loans and grants to those who are in the Twin Cities.
 They offer low-interest loans to help you fix your home up.

 St. Paul’s city living housing resources could help you get a grant to pay for repairs to your home.
-The program is through the housing authority and benefits residents by offering them a chance to fix up their home at no cost or a low cost to them.
+The program is through the housing authority and benefits residents by offering them a chance to fix up their home at low- or no- cost to them.
 It also benefits the city by making it a better place to live.

-If you’re in Payne or Phalen counties in Minnesota, you could get help.
+If you’re in Payne or Phalen neighborhoods in St. Paul, you could get help.
 The housing authority and homeowner organizations have teamed up to help those who are in need of repairs get the help that will make their home safer and more comfortable to live in.

 St. Louis County